akretion/shopinvader-documentation-8/frontend/components/cart.rst

 ====
 Cart
 ====
-store.cart provides you the current cart. this variable is only available after add to cart action. store.cart allow cart lines with product data, shipping address, delivery mode, Carts are store in odoo database.
+``store.cart`` provides you the current cart.
+This variable is only available after the add to cart action. ``store.cart`` allow cart lines with product data, shipping address, delivery mode, Cart is stored and managed directly via odoo.
 To avoid performance problems, cart data are cached, each cart updating (add new product, set a shipping address…) refresh cached datas via an Odoo API call.

 Each cart update recalculate grand total, subtotal, shipping cost and VAT amount automatically.

+To validate a cart you need to have a logged user.

 Attributes
 ==========